Certified Translation

 • How urgent is my request?

-• Is a sworn translator (traducteur assermenté) able to guarantee that I will receive a Sworn Translation (Traduction assermentée) of my documents on time?
+• Is a certified translator able to guarantee that I will receive a Certified Translation of my documents on time?

 • Are the price differences between the freelance translators and translation agencies I contacted very different?